Healing, thoughts and emotions

-But while the channelling is actually happening can feel like a bizarre situation, unlike anything else, so keeping an open mind is so important to help you remain relaxed during the session so that you can absorb the maximum healing being channelled.
+Keeping an open mind is so important to help you remain relaxed during the session so that you can absorb the maximum healing being channelled.

 The healing process

 When you're thinking about making an appointment for healing of any sort, you need to start with an open mind - you may not understand it but that doesn't mean that it won't work.
-An open mind allows you to stay relaxed, which is how you get the most benefit.

 If, during the healing you experience any effects - even different effects to those I've already mentioned - remain relaxed and accept that whatever you do or do not feel is right for you.
 This is not like orthodox medicine where 'one size is supposed to fit all' so that the vast number of people passing through the medical system can be accommodated in an over-stretched service.
 Healing is specific to you and your body, your emotions and your needs.

 Drinking a little more water than you would normally and avoiding caffeine, nicotine, recreational drugs, alcohol, etc., is also helpful in ensuring that the healing continues for as long as possible.
-It should be mentioned here that continuing to take alcohol and recreational into your body for days or weeks before and after a healing is not helpful in resolving your health imbalance.
+It should be mentioned here that continuing to take alcohol and recreational drugs into your body for days or weeks before and after a healing is not helpful in resolving your health imbalance.
 This is not just from a health point of view but also in regard to your emotional state.
 Abstaining for a few days may well help you to achieve more clarity of thought to be able to work out what emotional issues have caused your health imbalance.

 Taking responsibility for how kindly, or not, you treat your body and how much you ignore emotional issues is a good way of enhancing the healing.
 There is no blame attached to your previous lifestyle because it was probably unconscious - perhaps a way of trying to deal with the issues in the first place - but once you realize the potential damage that thoughts and emotions can cause, you may wish to start living in a different way.